 God doesn’t ask anything of us that He hasn’t done Himself.
 He doesn’t ask us to act justly without acting justly Himself.

 God distinguishes.
 He draws lines.
 He knows whose are His.
-He can send a punishment on a city, on a nation, and yet save an individual in it.
-And what’s punishment for one, can be a discipline for another.
+He can send punishment on a city, on a nation, and yet save an individual in it.
+What’s punishment for one can be a discipline for another.
 One is turned away forever; another is drawn in closer by the very same act.

 It’s God’s justice in action.
 He is just and will always act justly.
 He will bring about justice in your case.
 The devil has stood before God accusing you, but God will judge in your favor because of the blood of Jesus.
 He will order the recompense due in your case.